Error-331/code_tests/docs/bible/links.md

 Foolish Things - September 19 (Matthew 18:3);

 His Identity - September 20 (Father, I believe in Jesus with all my heart and trust alone in Him for my eternal salvation);

+Treasure Beyond Words - September 21 (The riches of this world pale in significance to what we have in Christ);